bionitio-team/bionitio-ruby/README.md

 # Overview

-This is a Ruby implementation of [bionitio](https://github.com/bionitio-team/bionitio).
+This is a ruby implementation of [bionitio](https://github.com/bionitio-team/bionitio).

 The program reads one or more input FASTA files.
 For each file it computes a variety of statistics, and then prints a summary of the statistics as output.